APogue/APogue.github.io/_drafts/published_drafts/2025-03-07-Brainstorming-USAC.md

 published: true
 author: Alexie Pogue
 date: 2025-03-07 12:42 PM
+updated_date: 2025-3-10 8:40 PM
 ---

 This file is under administrative calls for attention, a lack of administrative attention can make students feel unsafe.

+ NSJP Conference in 2018 to CAC and USAC shift to Eli Tsives to social media to backlash

 ### Jewish Students Call for Administrative Help from UCLA - the Call Goes Unanswered